Blog

 Legal Landscape and Age Restrictions

 Nicotine pouches are currently not regulated by the FDA, meaning there are no age restrictions for purchasing or using them.
 There is also a lack of regulations regarding how they are advertised or taxed[13].
-However, some states and countries have implemented their age restrictions, so it is important to check local laws before purchasing.
+However, some states and countries have implemented age restrictions, so it is important to check local laws before purchasing.

 Research and Advancements